arnolddevos/modular-fsm/README.md

 In the extreme, for each command type there is a similar, corresponding event type.

 In the MFSM design a notification is best defined by implementing both `Command` and `Event` for one type.
-If the command is run, the handler should return it as a notfication.
+If the command is run, the state function should return it as a notfication.

 ## The FSM trait

-Given the devolution of individual handling functions to their respective command and event definitions, what is the purpose of the `FSM` trait?
+Given the devolution of individual state functions to their respective command and event definitions, what is the purpose of the `FSM` trait?

 It should be seen as the custodian of state.
 Commands are submitted to an `FSM` to gain access to the state.
-The `FSM` trait provides generic, principal handling functions.
+The `FSM` trait provides generic, principal state functions.

 The `FSM` trait also provides a hook to monitor state transitions and generate effects based on them.